Understanding Your Brain Injury Rehabilitation Team

 For individuals with mild TBIs, there’s the Concussion Clinic at Fraser Health Authority.
 They provide early intervention and follow-up services for patients eligible for their services.
 If your loved one’s brain injury is work-related, WorkSafeBC offers Community Brain Injury Services.
 There’s also the Kamloops Brain Injury Association.
 There, patients and families have access to support groups and programs to get their lives back on track.

-If your family is struggling after your loved one sustained a TBI, our lawyer may be able to help.
+If your family is struggling after your loved one sustained a TBI, our lawyers may be able to help.
 If their injury was the result of someone else’s negligence, there may be grounds for legal action.
 To learn more about your family’s rights and options, schedule a consultation with our office today.